english-blog/english-blog.github.io/_posts/2011-01-26-who-moved-my-cheese-an-spencer-johnson-book-review.md

 title: Who Moved My Cheese? - An A-Mazing Way to Deal with Change in Your Work and in Your Life
 date: 2011-01-26
 comments: false
-excerpt: A little book with a little story.
-What's so special in this book, that it sold for more than 26 million copies and still being printed?.
-I knew this book almost 6 years back.
-I was not that much into reading back then.
-But, when I saw this book again in the library after so many years, I felt like the book voluntarily re-appeared in my life for a purpose, may be a message that I need it very badly.
-Sounds very silly, that too from an atheist.
-But that's what I felt for true.
-I started reading to figure out what it has for me.
 ---

 <img style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"